-Whether your kiddo is the outdoor active type or the indoor crafty type, this project has it all.
+Whether your kiddo is the outdoor active type or the indoor crafty type, this mod podge craft has it all.

 So grab a bucket and a bottle of decoupage and lets get started.